 Finally, there is the issue of oil.
-Harvey seems to accept at face value the realist belief that 'American power' depends on 'controlling' the global oil valve, with his own added bit that this control represents 'accumulation by dispossession.'
-And maybe both of these claims are correct, only that Harvey does not explain how and why.
+Harvey seems to accept at face value the realist belief that "American power" depends on controlling the global oil valve, with his own added bit that this control represents "accumulation by dispossession."
+And maybe both of these claims are correct-only that Harvey does not explain how and why.
 Suppose the U.S. government were in control of oil.
 Would it stop selling it to China and Japan?
 Probably not.
 Would it raise the price?
-Perhaps - but, then all firms - 'American' and 'non-American' - would have to pay the higher price, so where would the imperial gain come from?
+Perhaps-but, then all firms-"American" and "non-American"-would have to pay the higher price, so where would the imperial gain come from?
 Would the government give discounts to U.S. companies, and if so, how would it prevent them from re-selling the oil at the higher world price?
-How should we compute the cost to the 'American empire' of gaining 'control' over global oil?
+How should we compute the cost to the "American empire" of gaining control over global oil?
 What if the cost exceeded the benefit?
-Should we then speak of 'decumulation by dispossession'?
-Who, exactly, paid this cost and who reaped the benefits?
+Should we then speak of "decumulation" by dispossession"?
+Who, exactly, would pay for this cost and who would reap the benefits?
 Again, there may be convincing answers to each of these questions, but Harvey does not even ask them.

-3. CAPITAL ACCUMULATION: THEORY IN PARALYSIS
+III.
+CAPITAL ACCUMULATION: THEORY IN PARALYSIS

 In our view, the paralysis of Marxist theory is rooted in the simple fact that most Marxists have stopped thinking about the concept that matters most: capital.
-True, scholarly and popular Marxism is replete with references to the 'logic of capitalism,' the 'interest of the capitalist class' and the inevitability of 'accumulation crises.'
+True, scholarly and popular Marxism is replete with references to the "logic of capitalism," the "interest of the capitalist class" and the inevitability of "accumulation crises."
 But for the most part, these references are lip service.
-With the exception of a few diehards, most have ceased to question the theoretical meaning of accumulation and investigate its actual gyrations.
+With the exception of a few diehards, most have ceased to question the theoretical meaning of accumulation and to investigate its actual gyrations.